simpledimplejohn/johnPortfolio/README.md

 _With this website I am exploring different ways to arrange content across a website using Bootstrap and traditional CSS.
 This site also uses all of the most common HTML tags and as well as divs and spans.

-Also a responsive gallery was built on the gallery page using settings from: (https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)_
+Also a responsive gallery was built on the gallery page using settings from: [Responsive Image Gallery] (https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) _

 ## Setup/Installation Requirements